Sustainable Development Goals

 Our role in the global sustainable development agenda

-We strongly support the aims and objectives of the United Nations Sustainable Development Goals (SDGs), which seek to address the world’s most urgent economic, environmental and social challenges and form part of a wider 2050 Agenda for Sustainable Development.
-As a universal agreement to work towards a better and more sustainable future, the SDGs closely align with our new purpose – enabling a more resilient future.
-Our sustainability focus areas continue to align to and support the advancement of the SDGs.
+We support the aims and objectives of the United Nations Sustainable Development Goals (SDGs), which seek to address the world’s most urgent economic, environmental and social challenges and form part of a wider 2050 Agenda for Sustainable Development.
+As a universal agreement to work towards a better and more sustainable future, the SDGs closely align with our purpose – enabling a more resilient future.
+Our sustainability focus areas align to and support the advancement of the SDGs.

 Integrating the SDGs across our business

 We acknowledge that all of the SDGs are relevant to our business in some way.
 However, we can contribute to the achievement of some SDGs more directly than to others.
-In 2022, we continued to address our five priority SDGs (outlined below), which reflect the areas that most closely align to our purpose and strategic business priorities.
+In 2023, we continued to address our five priority SDGs (outlined below), which reflect the areas that most closely align to our purpose and strategic business priorities.
 This is where we can have the greatest impact given our role as an international insurer and reinsurer.

 Alongside our five priority SDG, Goal 17: Partnerships for the Goals continues to underpin our stakeholder engagement, assisting us to work towards achievement of the wider 2030 Agenda for Sustainable Development.
 In 2020, we joined the United Nations Global Compact, the global corporate sustainability initiative, and committed to the Ten Principles on human rights, labour, environment and anti-corruption.
 We are also signatories to the Net-Zero Asset Owner Alliance (NZAOA) and a supporter of the Climate Change Roadmap Towards a Net-Zero and Resilient Future (Roadmap) of the Insurance Council of Australia (ICA) in our home market.